bindu-javelin/release-noestimation/README.md

-This project is useful desktop application for use The NoEstimates Movement on your project which developed by Atlassian JIRA platform.
+This project is a desktop application to use The NoEstimates Movement on your project which developed on Atlassian JIRA API.

+Basicly it gives a project finish time projection by analyzing previous project data and helps users to forecast their project budget and prepare sales proposals.

 ###how to build and run?